William Hazlett Upson Papers

 After his discharge in 1919, Upson was hired by the Holt Manufacturing Company (which later became the Caterpillar Tractor Company) of Dallas, Texas, as a service mechanic.
 He traveled often, making deliveries, putting on demonstrations, and doing repair work.
 It was during a period of convalescence in 1922 that Upson wrote his first short stories.
 In 1924 he left his job with the Caterpillar Tractor Company in Peoria, Illinois, and began his career as an author.
 As was the case with his army experiences, his short career with Holt and Caterpillar formed Upson’s life-long interest in tractors and served as the background material for many of this stories.

 W.H.
 Upson’s first published story was “Scared” which appeared in the November 10, 1923 issue of Collier’s.
-The same year he married Marjory Alexander Wright, the daughter of Professor and Mrs. Charles Baker Wright of Middlebury, Vermont.
+The same year he married Marjory Alexander Wright, the daughter of Professor Charles Baker Wright and Clara Wright (Alexander) of Middlebury, Vermont.
 The Upsons lived in Peoria, Illinois and Connecticut before settling in Middlebury, Vermont in 1928.
 By this time Upson had published over 30 stories and articles, most of them in the Saturday Evening Post.
 Between 1924 and 1967 Upson wrote more than 100 stories for the Post, many of which featured Upson’s most famous character, Alexander Botts, a tractor salesman for the Earthworm Tractor Company.

 Botts first appeared in the Post’s April 16, 1927 issue.
 Alexander Botts was destined to become a fold hero to a generation of Americans over the next thirty years.
 He was described as “an indomitable (though sometimes deluded) fellow American well acquainted with the sweet uses of adversity and adept at the fine art of plucking victory from the jaws of defeat.”
 His experiences were typical of many people’s all over the country ; he was hired and fired, fell in love, argued about his taxes, joined the army in 1942 and crossed a picket line.
 William Hazlett Upson’s characters, like those of Normal Rockwell, who did over 250 cover illustrations for the Saturday Evening Post, were drawn from real life experiences.
 The celebrated the ups and downs of life with a mixture of honesty, perseverance. bumbling, and laughter.
 Rockwell, Upson, and the Saturday Evening Post itself, reached out to Americans through a fundamental genre tradition that was extremely popular in the first half of the 20th century.